johnmn3/perc/README.md

 #### Return literals

-As you may have just noticed in the example above, literal vectors and maps can be used in place of lists if we don't need to evaluate anything, like:
+As you may have just noticed in the example above, literal vectors and maps can be used for quick updates in place, like:

 ```clojure
 cljs.user=> (#%/%{::a (inc %1) ::b (inc %2)} 4 5)